-It is important that proper perimeter drainage be provided so that infiltration of surface water from compacted areas surrounding the pavement is minimized, or if this is not possible, curbs should extent through the base and into the subgrade.
+It is important that proper perimeter drainage be provided so that infiltration of surface water from compacted areas surrounding the pavement is minimized.
+Recommend extending curbs through the base and a minimum of 6 inches into the subgrade.
 A crack sealant compatible to both asphalt and concrete should be installed at the concrete-asphalt interfaces.